 I have done an extensive research about dressmakers mannequins.
 I know the technology with duck tape and polyurethane foam because a friend of mine used this technology for her own foam mannequin around 6-7 years ago.
 But I don’t know where to buy polyurethane foam in a country where I live now.
 I found only some silicon hermetic but in this case doll dress form would be like a jelly and it’s not suitable for sewing.
 Also, floating measurements in mm are not fatal for people but may be fatal for dolls especially if I sew corsets.

-Ok, so I decided to make the doll mannequin using the papier mache technology.
+For all these reasons I decided to make the doll mannequin using the papier mache technology.

 Then I mixed white glue and water in 1:1 proportion.
 I used a newspaper for first layer.
-I tore small pieces of newspaper, dunk them into water and glue mix and then glued to Jessica’s body (as you remember it was protected by cling wrap).
+I tore small pieces of newspaper, dunk them in water and glue mix and then glued to Jessica’s body (as you remember it was protected by cling wrap).

 I let the newspaper layer dry.
 Then I used toilet paper for the second layer.
-I tore pieces from toilet paper and separated toilet paper layers.
+I tore pieces of toilet paper and separated toilet paper layers.
 So I got very thin pieces of paper.

 I made 8 layers of paper and I think this is enough for a doll mannequin.
 Because it takes time for layers to dry, it took more than a week to make all 8 layers!

-Making dress form back.
+Make dress form back

-Assembling the dressmakers mannequin.
+Assembly the dressmakers mannequin

 When I got two billets, one from the front and another one from the back, I cut off the edges and glued both billets together on shoulder and side seams.